SuperElastix/SimpleElastix/README.md

 sitk.LabelStatisticsImageFilter(elastix.GetResultImage(), registeredLabels)
 ```

+SimpleElastix is easy to prototype, robust and fast.
 Wrapping is accomplished through SWIG thanks to the elastix library interface.
 In principle, any language wrapped by SWIG should be applicable to this project.
 SimpleElastix is licensed under the Apache 2.0 License in the same way as ITK, SimpleITK and elastix.

 More Examples
 --------